-Many people are going above and beyond to respond to the pandemic.
-Show your appreciation with a virtual high-five.
+Show your appreciation for others with a virtual high-five.
 Has a friend connected on a regular basis, did you meet a friendly new neighbor, open something fun from your grandparents?

 Search "five" in Wixie, add text or voice narration to show your appreciation and decorate with paint and images.
 Copy the project URL to share digitally via email. (template)

 14. Reading comprehension: character and setting

-Read a book on your own or with a parent.
-Use the New button to start a new Wixie project.
+After students read a book or you share a book with the class, use the New button to start a new Wixie project.
 Use the paint tools to draw the main character in a setting from the story.
 Use the Microphone tool to record a description. (template)

 15. Simple surveys and great graphs

 Survey your friends, family members, and neighbors about a favorite book, sport, food, game, or at-home activity.
 Collect your survey findings using tally marks to practice counting. (template)

 To celebrate your favorite book, work as a class to create a new version of your favorite picture book.
-Explore the Curriuclum>Language Arts>Reading>Literature folder for sample templates or check out these ideas for book adaptations.
+Explore the Curriculum>Language Arts>Reading>Literature folder for sample templates or check out these ideas for book adaptations.

 Have each student create a single page and then use the Import Pages feature in Wixie to collect them into a single class book.
 Share the URL with families, export as a PDF or eBook, or embed on your classroom web site.